joncampbell123/dosbox-x/README.md

 * Support for IDE interfaces and improved Windows 3.x/9x emulation

-* Support for long filenames and FAT32 disk images for DOS version 7+
+* Support for long filenames and FAT32 disk images (DOS 7+ features)

 * Support for printer output, either a real or virtual printer